catalystneuro/schneider-lab-to-nwb/src/schneider_lab_to_nwb/schneider_2024/schneider_2024_notes.md

 - Mice sexes
 - Remaining data for Grant's project
 - More detailed position info for recording probe
-    - stereotactic coordinates of the whole probe
-- Description of lickometer and lever/treadmill quadrature encoder.
 - Detailed description of temporal alignment procedure.